Long Island Dog Bite Lawyer

-Cohen & Jaffe’s lawyers put more than 100 years of collective experience to work to recover full and fair compensation for injuries suffered by our dog bite clients.
+Law Office of Cohen & Jaffe, LLP’s lawyers put more than 100 years of collective experience to work to recover full and fair compensation for injuries suffered by our dog bite clients.
 We are ready to assist you, too.

 Dog bites are often traumatic, painful and disabling.
-The attorneys of Cohen & Jaffe assist clients with financial hardships or pressing issues after a dog attack, such as finding a plastic surgeon or psychologist, while we build the case for recovery of full and fair monetary damages.
+The attorneys of Law Office of Cohen & Jaffe, LLP assist clients with financial hardships or pressing issues after a dog attack, such as finding a plastic surgeon or psychologist, while we build the case for recovery of full and fair monetary damages.

 You have rights … if you use them.

-If you need a Long Island Dog Bite Lawyer, call Cohen & Jaffe now or fill out our simple form for a free consultation.
-If you have suffered a serious dog bite on Long Island or anywhere in the New York City metro area, contact us today for an immediate response.
+If you need a Long Island Dog Bite Lawyer, call Law Office of Cohen & Jaffe, LLP now or fill out our simple form for a free consultation.
+If you have suffered a serious dog bite on Long Island, contact us today for an immediate response.
 We can come to you if that’s more convenient.